Dual-Model Weight Selection and Self-Knowledge Distillation for Medical Image Classification: Experiments

 \subsection{Analysis of Hyperparameters}

-We conducted experiments using ViT-S as the teacher model and ViT-T as the student model to analyze the effects of three key hyperparameters: $\alpha$, $\beta$, and $\tau$.
-The results are presented in Fig.~\ref{fig3}.
-When $\alpha = 1$, the model showed similar performance to training without SKD, as the distillation loss $L_{\text{skd}}$ was not applied.
-As $\alpha$ decreased below 1, incorporating $L_{\text{skd}}$ led to improved accuracy, confirming the benefit of SKD.
-Regarding $\beta$, the best performance was observed around $\beta = 0.9$.
-However, setting $\beta$ above 0.9 resulted in slight performance degradation, likely due to over-smoothing effects, which hinder the model’s responsiveness to new gradients.
-For the temperature parameter $\tau$, the effect on the classification accuracy was minimal across a wide range of values, indicating that the model is relatively insensitive to $\tau$ when sufficiently trained.
+We conducted experiments using ViT-S as the teacher model and ViT-T as the student model to investigate the influence of three key hyperparameters: $\alpha$, $\beta$, and $\tau$.
+The results are summarized in Fig.~\ref{fig3}.
+When $\alpha = 1$, the model exhibited performance comparable to training without SKD, since the distillation loss $L_{\text{skd}}$ was effectively excluded.
+As $\alpha$ decreased below 1, the inclusion of $L_{\text{skd}}$ consistently improved accuracy, demonstrating the effectiveness of self-knowledge distillation.
+For the EMA momentum $\beta$, the highest performance was achieved around $\beta = 0.9$, whereas larger values slightly degraded accuracy due to over-smoothing, which can limit the model’s adaptability to new gradient updates.
+Regarding the temperature parameter $\tau$, classification accuracy remained relatively stable across a broad range of values, suggesting that the model is insensitive to $\tau$ once sufficient training convergence is reached.